Svelar Documentation

 Module Communication

-Auth Module ──► Event: UserRegistered ──► Billing Module (CreateFreePlan)
+Auth Module ──► Event: UserRegistered ──► Billing Module listener (CreateFreePlan)

-All event-to-listener mappings and model observers are registered in the EventServiceProvider, giving you a single place to see how your modules interact.
+All event-to-listener mappings and model observers are registered in the EventServiceProvider, giving you a single place to see side-effect wiring.

 See Architecture & Module Communication for the full guide, including patterns, anti-patterns, shared contracts, and testing strategies.